Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Main Results

 \paragraph{Asymmetric matrix completion.} Our next theorem extends the above result to the asymmetric matrix completion under additional conditions on $\trueX$.
 To achieve this goal, we first introduce the notion of coherence for a matrix. \begin{definition} Consider a rank-$r$ matrix $M\in \bR^{d_1\times d_2}$ and its SVD $M = U\Sigma {V}^\top$, where $U\in \bR^{d_1\times r}$ and $V\in \bR^{d_2\times r}$ are the left and right singular vectors corresponding to its nonzero singular values.
 The matrix $M$ is called \textbf{coherent} if

-\end{definition} Based on the above definition, a matrix is coherent if at least one of its left or right singular vectors is aligned with a standard unit vector.
-It is easy to see that if the ground truth $\trueX$ is coherent, the necessary sampling probability can grow to a value of 1.\footnote{To illustrate this point, let us examine a scenario where both the left and right singular vectors of $\trueX$ align perfectly with the standard basis.
+\end{definition} Based on the above definition, a matrix is coherent if at least one of its left or right singular vectors is aligned with a standard unit vector. {It is easy to see that if the ground truth $\trueX$ is coherent, the sampling probability that is necessary for the recovery of $\trueX$ can grow to a value of 1.}\footnote{To illustrate this point, let us examine a scenario where both the left and right singular vectors of $\trueX$ align perfectly with the standard basis.
 As a result, $\trueX$ simplifies to a diagonal matrix.
-In such configurations, achieving an exact recovery necessitates the observation of nearly every element within $\trueX$.} Our next theorem shows that, in the presence of noise, even a sampling probability of $s=1$ is insufficient to ensure that a coherent ground truth emerges as a critical point.
+In such settings, achieving an exact recovery necessitates the observation of nearly every element within $\trueX$.} Our next theorem shows that, in the presence of noise, even a sampling probability of $s=1$ is insufficient to ensure that a coherent ground truth emerges as a critical point.

-\begin{theorem}[Sub-optimality of true solutions for asymmetric matrix completion] Consider~\ref{BM-completion-asym} with $\ell_1$-loss and measurement matrices satisfying \Cref{asp_completion}.
-Suppose that the noise satisfies \Cref{assumption::general-noise}.
-With probability at least $ 1-\exp(-\Omega(spp_0\max\{d_1,d_2\}(k-r)))$, the following statements hold: \begin{itemize} \item Suppose that $k> r$.
-There exists at least one true solution $\fW^\star\in \cW$ that is not a critical point of $f^{\mathrm{c}}_{\ell_1}(\fW)$.
-More precisely, for any $0<\gamma\lesssim t_0$, we have